junkycoder/fakan/fakan.cz/editor/README.md

 ## How to start
 Right now you passed every test and you can start editing.
-* You can read therforce you can write.
+* You can read therefore you can write.
 * You are online so you can distribute.

 ## PoC